foobar-undefined/Spaceman/README.md

     But don't take too long remember there's a countdown!

-    You can select the category for the entry word and pray you get it right the first time!  or get EJECTED!
+    A random category is selected for you, guess the word to gain entry and pray you get it right the first time! or get EJECTED!

-#Game Previews, at win and losing game stages
+#Game Previews, the start and end state of the game.

 <img src="imgs/win.png" width="500px">

 <img src="imgs/endgame.png" width="500px">

-#Rules:
+## Rules:
 - It's a one player game
 - The player selects a category  and guesses the word
 - Player chooses one character at a time to guess the puzzle